Patch Tuesday (December 2020): Microsoft Patches 58 Vulnerabilities

 Did you know that almost 50% of our users automatically patch their Windows OS and Microsoft software within 3 days upon release?
 The rest of them prefer to postpone the process according to their own schedule.

-HeimdalTM’s Patch and Asset Management module enables you to easily achieve compliance, close vulnerabilities, and install software.
-Thanks to its overall simplicity and ease-of-use, it works anytime and anywhere in the world, regardless of your company’s size and its employees’ location.
-Should you like to learn more, contact us today for a free demo at firstname.lastname@example.org!
+HeimdalTM’s Patch and Asset Management module enables you to easily achieve compliance, close vulnerabilities, and install the software.
+Thanks to its overall simplicity and ease of use, it works anytime and anywhere in the world, regardless of your company’s size and its employees’ location.
+Should you like to learn more, contact us today for a free demo at email@example.com!